cgcb-01/RESERVATION_BUS_CPP/README.md

 Files to be present in the same directory: users.txt, bookings.txt, trips.txt,buses.txt and drivers.txt

 Run the server in one terminal and the client in the other terminal.
+CAUTION: REMEMBER TO GIVE INPUTS THAT FOLLOW THE GIVEN CONDITIONS OF INPUT